Scrutiny

 Scrutiny in our partner councils

-The Combined Authority's scrutiny committees seek to work closely with scrutiny counterparts at partner councils and in the neighbouring areas.
+The Combined Authority's Scrutiny Committee seeks to work closely with counterparts at our partner councils.

 You can read more about scrutiny at our partner councils on their scrutiny webpages: